timothyshen59/AdvSmooth/README.md

-# Randomized Smoothing for L2 Robustness
+# Adversarial Smoothing for L2 Robustness

 A PyTorch implementation of randomized smoothing for certifying L2 robustness of neural networks, with support for adversarial training and EOT-PGD evaluation.